Planning and Project Grants

 Applying for Grants

-Applications to be considered at the December 14 2023 meeting are due October 30, 2023.
+Applications to be considered at the June 13 2024 meeting are due April 29, 2024.
 Please see the application pdf below for specifics.

 To apply for Coal Board Funds, eligible applicants must complete the application and submit the materials on or before the application due date.

 Updated Process!
 Effective immediately, there is a new option to submit your grant application through the Montana Grants and Loans Portal.
-To submit your application through the new Montana Grants and Loans Portal, use this step-by-step guide.
+To submit your application through the new Montana Grants and Loans Portal, use this step-by-step guide

 2021 Coal Impact Grant Application PDF Word